COVID-19 (Coronavirus) update

 - Dignity and Healthy Food in Vancouver's Food System

 Proposed projects may focus on one or both focus areas, if applying for both, you may submit two distinct projects for each focus, or one project that impacts both areas.

 For more detailed information on eligibility and the type of projects we are looking for, download the information sheet PDF file (247 KB).

-What is a social innovative approach?
+What is a socially-innovative approach?

 - Addresses social issues by applying new learning and strategies to positively affect change

-- Has a measurable impact on the broader social, political and economic contexts that created or support continuation of the issue being addressed
+- Has a measurable impact on the broader social, political, and economic contexts that created or support continuation of the issue being addressed

 - Is designed to explore what might work to trigger longer term systems, rather than implementing “program models” with known actions and clear end points